CAcertOrg/cacert-infradocs/docs/systems/web.rst

 ============================

 The system configuration is managed via Puppet profiles.
-There should be no configuration items outside of the Puppet repository.
+There should be no configuration items outside of the :cacertgit:`cacert-puppet`.

 .. todo:: move configuration of :doc:`web` to Puppet code